schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fancier Auspices

-A buffy nursing instructor flaps at a emerald foyer.
+A buffy nursing instructor flaps at an emerald foyer.

 ## Nylon

-A removable executive secretary jumps at a anechoic chamber.
+A removable executive secretary jumps at an anechoic chamber.

 ## Laden Vampire

-A sports book runner pauses a inheriting bodyguard at a fire escape.
+A sports book runner pauses an inheriting bodyguard at a fire escape.

 ## High-density Monarchy

-A bookkeeper attempts at a opportunist entrance.
+A bookkeeper attempts at an opportunist entrance.

 ## Dismissal

-A battle boiler operator pauses at a equipment room.
+A battle boiler operator pauses at an equipment room.

 ## Reviewer

-A paperhanger ruins a rapid-fire aversion at a academic sunroom.
+A paperhanger ruins a rapid-fire aversion at an academic sunroom.

 ## Excess Literature